gutsytechster/RemindMe/docs/api_endpoints.md

 phone_number      | text      | false    | ""             | mobile number of the user.

 __NOTE__
-- Error out if email is already registered.
+- Error out if email is already registered with Status 400 Bad Request
+- Error out if email is registered but not verified with Status 403 Forbidden

 **Request**
 ```json